joshuaji03/classwork/README.md

 # classwork
 bla bla bla

-My favorite candy is jolly rancher.
+This is the edits person 2 made